NataliaKuzkina/danish-dolphins-privacy/index.md

 We may update this Privacy Policy from time to time.
 Changes will be reflected by updating the effective date above.

+This policy is governed by applicable laws in the European Union.